Become an HRC Global Fellow

 “Being an HRC fellow is an opportunity to learn about LGBT movements and how they function, it is a great opportunity for learning and taking home experiences to continue the long fight against homophobia and transphobia in the Arab world” --Ahmed

 Ahmed has seven years of experience in the human rights sector in Egypt.
-After participating in Egypt’s 2011 revolution, and his dedicated his life for advocating for human rights, this eventually led him to advocate for the LGBT issues in his region.
-His degree in Mass Communications made it easy for him to start advocating on social media and giving the LGBT Arabs awareness on how to be safe, healthy, and protected from police raids.
-A.H. has worked on giving LGBT people in the Arab world a voice to reach out to the international community, promoting their stories through privately done investigations in both Cairo and Beirut.
+After participating in Egypt’s 2011 revolution, and his dedicated his life for advocating for human rights, this eventually led him to advocate for the LGBTQ issues in his region.
+His degree in Mass Communications made it easy for him to start advocating on social media and giving the LGBTQ Arabs awareness on how to be safe, healthy, and protected from police raids.
+A.H. has worked on giving LGBTQ people in the Arab world a voice to reach out to the international community, promoting their stories through privately done investigations in both Cairo and Beirut.
 He is currently an Atlas Corps fellow serving at the Human Rights Campaign, where he hopes to gain a greater understanding on how to change conservative communities.
 He has yet to figure out an answer on methods of ending homophobia in the Arab world.
-He hopes to one day create his own Arab LGBT network of activists that are organized to advocate for LGBT rights and lobby for passing legislation that protect LGBT people in their countries.
+He hopes to one day create his own Arab LGBTQ network of activists that are organized to advocate for LGBTQ rights and lobby for passing legislation that protect LGBTQ people in their countries.

 Adrián Gonzalez | Monterrey, Mexico (2015)